usernamethatisnttaken/ProjectsPortfolio/README.md

 Status of the project enumerates whether it works or not along with my reflection (as of Fall 2023)

-To be safe: I'd appreciate it if you wouldn't rip from my work when this goes public, as I worked really hard on these, thanks!
+To be safe: I'd appreciate it if you wouldn't rip from my work when this goes public (super arrogant, I know), as I worked really hard on these and that's kinda rude.
+Thanks!

 ## 2022 Fall